 - Link text is never duplicated.
 Two links on the same page with the same text always point to the same address.

 - Some links, mostly to external sites, open a new browser window.
-There will always be a warning in either the text or the 'title' attribute of the link.

 - Forms have their labels explicitly associated with their controls, aiding users of certain screen readers and speech browsers.

 Every page of the site features a Help link at the top.
 Our help section exists to help you find key information in the site, and also features tips on how to search the site.
 Links to our policies, including our privacy statement, our terms and conditions, and this accessibility statement, appear at the bottom of every page.

 All functional images used in this site include descriptive ALT tags.
 Purely decorative graphics include a 'null' ALT attribute.

 This site uses a Cascading Style Sheet for visual layout, validated using the World Wide Web Consortium's (W3C's) validation service.